kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 # Announcements

 New features added to each component:
- - *July 26, 2018* `spyglass` is a pluggable viewing framework for artifacts produced by prowjobs.
-See a demo [here](prow.k8s.io/view/gcs/kubernetes-jenkins/logs/ci-kubernetes-e2e-gce-large-performance/121)!
+ - *August 22, 2018* `spyglass` is a pluggable viewing framework for artifacts produced by Prowjobs.
+See a demo [here](https://prow.k8s.io/view/gcs/kubernetes-jenkins/logs/ci-kubernetes-e2e-gce-large-performance/121)!
  - *July 13, 2018* `blunderbluss` plugin will now support `required_reviewers` in
    OWNERS file to specify a person or github team to be cc'd on every PR that touches the corresponding part of the code.